What Is Talent Acquisition? A Complete Guide

 What is Retained Executive Search?

-In retained executive search, a recruitment firm is paid based on a retainer to hire for executives in a company.
+In retained executive search, a recruitment firm is paid based on a retainer fee to hire executives for a company.
 In retained executive search, the recruiter must be paid even if they are unable to complete the search.
 Some executive search firms that are on a retainer are paid for each phase of the search.
 Generally, retained search firms are paid a lot more than contingent firms, and are bigger companies with several clients and thousands of employees at least.

-Retained Executive Search vs. Contingency Recruitment
+Retained Executive Search vs. Contingency Recruitment: What’s the Difference?

 In retained search, the recruiting firm is paid no matter whether they succeed in their search or not.
-In contingent search, they are paid only when they succeed and the last designated step in the executive search process is complete, that of onboarding the executive.
+In contingent search, they are paid only when they succeed, and the last designated step in the executive search process is complete, that of onboarding the executive.

 In contingent search, it is up to the organisation to decide on the roles and responsibilities of the candidate, to offer compensation, and then successfully onboard the candidate once the interview is over.
 In a retainer search, all these responsibilities fall on the shoulders of the recruitment firm, and they will keep searching for the right candidate until one is found.

-Pros and Cons of Contingency Recruitment
+What are the Pros & Cons of Contingency Recruitment?

 - In a contingency recruitment, there is no upfront fee.
 You do not run the risk of having to pay upfront without any results.